nicnocquee/env-to-t3/readme.md

 })
 ```

-Notice that you need to write `NEXT_PUBLIC_PUBLISHABLE_KEY` four times in total.
+Note that you have to write `NEXT_PUBLIC_PUBLISHABLE_KEY` four times in total.

-By using this script, you don't need to write the code by hands anymore.
+By using this script, you don't have to write the code by hand anymore.
 Just run the script and it will generate the code for you.

 ## Features

-- By default, all environment variables will be considered as string.
+- By default, all environment variables are considered to be strings.
-- When the environment variable ends with `_URL`, it will be converted to a `z.string().url()` type.
+- If the environment variable ends with `_URL`, it will be converted to a `z.string().url()` type.
-- When the environment variable has `NEXT_PUBLIC_` prefix, it will be considered as a client-side environment variable.
+- If the environment variable has a `NEXT_PUBLIC_` prefix, it is considered a client-side environment variable.
+You can override this prefix by using the `--client-prefix` flag.
-- When the environment variable has `# required` comment, it will be has a `.min(1)` constraint.
+- If the environment variable has a `# required` comment, it has a `.min(1)` constraint.
-- When the environment variable has `# number` comment, it will be has a `.number()` constraint.
+- If the environment variable has a `# number` comment, it will have a `.number()` constraint.
-- When the environment variable has `# default` comment, it will be has a `.default()` constraint.
+- If the environment variable has the `# default` comment, it will have a `.default()`constraint.
 The value of the default will be the value of the environment variable if it exists, or `0` if it is a number, or an empty string if it is a string.

-Example, you have the following `.env` file:
+For example, you have the following `.env` file:

 ```env
 DATABASE_URL=abcd